 (1-2) tea towels, flour sack towels or regular hand towels.
 If the towels you are using are small towels, you'll need (2).
 If you have one really large towel (like I did) you can get away with just having one and cutting it in half.
 Watch the video to see how I did this to eliminate having to sew extra seams.

 - Sewing machine and thread.

 Any sewing machine should work just fine for this project.
 I always link the machine I used for each tutorial as it seems to be one of the most asked questions I get.

-really only involves a few simple cutting and sewing steps.
+Making a kitchen scarf really only involves simple cutting and a few sewing steps.